 The biggest philanthropic news in Chicago this year is the merger of the Rehabilitation Institute of Chicago with Pathways and the opening of the new world class hospital Shirley Ryan AbilityLab.
-The subtext has to be the power of the RIC’s Women’s Board.
 Follow the lead on every major gift cited here and you will quickly see the connection, too.
 Women’s philanthropy is changing the world for the better, faster than ever.

 The following philanthropists donate prodigious time, talent, connections and dollars.
 Others may donate more time, connections or dollars, but this group rolls up their sleeves and does whatever it takes to do the most good the fastest.

 1. Ellen Alberding

 As president and board member of Joyce Foundation, Alberding oversees $45 million annual distribution, which supports research and programs to strengthen communities, particularly in education, economic opportunity, democracy, gun violence, environment and culture.
 Of note, the $930 million foundation was established in 1948 by a woman, too — Beatrice Joyce Kean.